eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 A primary key is a specific choice of columns that can uniquely
 	identify rows \cite{WikipediaContributors2018a5} (or identify
-	a tuple in a relation \cite{WikipediaContributors2018a6});
+	a tuple in a relation \cite{WikipediaContributors2018a6}).
-	for "the relational model in databases, a primary key is a specific choice of a minimal set of attributes (columns) that uniquely specify a tuple (row) in a relation (table)"
+	- For "the relational model in databases, a primary key is a specific choice of a minimal set of attributes (columns) that uniquely specify a tuple (row) in a relation (table)"
 		\cite{WikipediaContributors2018a6};
-	mathematically, "a primary key is a choice of candidate key (i.e., a minimal superkey), and other candidate kets are alternate keys \cite{WikipediaContributors2018a6}.
+	- Mathematically, "a primary key is a choice of candidate key (i.e., a minimal superkey), and other candidate kets are alternate keys \cite{WikipediaContributors2018a6}.